-The Italian peninsula attracts several types of travelers: those seeking historical locations, religious revelations, and enogastronomic gratification have trampled the well-worn paths of the great boot.
+The Italian peninsula attracts several types of travelers: those seeking historical locations, religious revelations, and Eno-gastronomic gratification have trampled the well-worn paths of the great boot.
 But although the experiences of each individual visitor may be worlds apart, they do share a common factor: most of the trip is spent outside.
 Or at least feeling like you’re outside.
 At times, even if one is sheltered, the building is most likely hundreds of years old, and American commodities such as insulation, heat, and air conditioning are not guaranteed.
 Therefore, dress is key in avoiding any uncomfortable climate situations.
-We already know how to dress to avoid the tourist glare from locals During Summer, but how does one prepare for the ever-changing autumn natural elements without bringing an entire wardrobe?
-Read below for quick pointers on packing efficiently and effectively for your fall trip to any part of Italy.
+We already know how to dress to avoid the tourist glare from locals during summer, but how does one prepare for the ever-changing autumn natural elements without bringing an entire wardrobe?
+If you are wondering how to dress in Italy during fall, read below for quick pointers on packing efficiently and effectively for your fall trip to any part of Italy.

 Vestirsi a Cipolla

 Dress Like an Onion: The widely-spread Italian suggestion to “dress like an onion” is the perfect rule of thumb to follow when dressing for Italy’s fall.
 Think layers: easy ones to peel off when it is too hot and to reapply when the weather turns chilly.
 Women will want to pack camisoles and short-sleeved shirts to wear under long-sleeved shirts and light sweaters.
 Men should think of wearing an undershirt in addition to a long-sleeved outer layer.